cablehead/stream-of-snippets/README.md

 A personal microblog that allows you to share a 'stream of snippets'—fragments of Markdown that you can append from the command line.

+## a stream of snippets

 ![ndyg_httpss mj runiLm-aNGj_c4_httpss mj runs77w_CxW82w_httpss m_75ebe3d6-5711-450d-812e-0a309e067f9d](https://github.com/user-attachments/assets/9f631a69-c017-4b1d-9a8f-774e059e578b)

+### usage

-This is a lightweight static SolidJS app that tails an [`xs`](https://github.com/cablehead/xs) event stream.
-It'll publish and `snippet` frames it sees, which are expected to be Markdown fragments.
+This is a lightweight, static SolidJS app that tails an XS event stream.
+It publishes frames with the topic 'snippet' and displays them as Markdown fragments.

 https://github.com/user-attachments/assets/fba60beb-c5ae-42ba-97b4-e9564a74b722